Netcracker/KubeMarine/documentation/Troubleshooting.md

 # Troubleshooting Kubernetes Generic Issues

-This section provides troubleshooting information for generic Kubernetes solution issues, which are not specific to Kubemarine installation.
+This section provides troubleshooting information for generic Kubernetes solution issues, which are not specific to KubeMarine installation.

-## CoreDNS Responds with High Latency
+## CoreDNS Responds With High Latency

 **Symptoms**: CoreDNS responds with some delay.